Marble Hill, Manhattan: American Revolution

+19th century

 Hyatt's Tavern remained in the Hyatt family until 1807, when it was leased to James Devoe.
 The building was eventually razed, succeeded by the Kingsbridge Hotel on the east side of Broadway at 226th Street.
 The hotel had a mansard roof and a central turret.
 It catered to the anglers and sportsman who came to the area either by the Hudson River Railroad Company or boat service up the Harlem River.
 One of the meals served at the hotel was turtle dinner, which became a favorite of the guests.
 The hotel's business declined when Broadway was widened and interest was lost in the community.
 The hotel eventually fell into disrepair and was torn down in 1917.

 Philipse Manor was forfeited to the state legislature after the war.
 Afterward, the King's Bridge was free.
 In 1817, Curtis and John Bolton purchased land in the area, laying a road called Bolton Road.
 Their home was on the south side of the community and included a marble mill.

-The name of Marble Hill was conceived when Darius C. Crosby came up with the name in 1891 from the 100 to 500 ft deposits of dolomite marble underlying it, a relatively soft rock that crops out in Inwood and Marble Hill, known as Inwood marble.
+The name of Marble Hill was conceived by Darius C. Crosby in 1891 from the 100 to 500 ft deposits of marble underlying it.
+Dolomite marble is a relatively soft rock that crops out in Inwood and Marble Hill, known as Inwood marble.
 The marble was quarried for the federal buildings in lower Manhattan when New York was the capital of the United States in the 1780s.